_

 Tom and Harry jumped, then turned half way around.
 "Why do people keep coming up behind us?"
 Harry muttered.

-"Well I don't know, maybe cos you're standing in the middle of the corridor," James sarcastically said.
+"Well I don't know, maybe cos you're standing in the middle of the corridor," James replied.

 "I wouldn't go down there if I were you," Tom said.
 "Janeway's really hormonal."